 • You have an increased risk of 5-fluorouracil toxicity.

 • Your oncology team may reduce the dose of your fluoropyrimidine chemotherapy, so that the levels of 5-FU in your body are high enough to kill cancer cells, but not so high that they cause severe toxicity.
+Guidelines for dose reduction are available from the CPIC.

 • If severe toxicity occurs, your healthcare team may change your chemotherapy regimen to avoid 5-FU related drugs.